sandesha-hegde/Smile-detector/README.md

 Using CNN to detect smile from a pre-recorded video or live video

 ## Description
-Smile tracter can be used to detect smile in a images,videos,or live stream from a camera.This project used some deep learning techniques to find a smile in an image or video
+Smile detector can be used to detect smile in a images,videos,or live stream from a camera.This project used some deep learning techniques to find a smile in an image or video

 ## Requirements
 - keras